pam_flux(8)

 debug

 Enable additional logging.
 For account management, logs successful grants at LOG_INFO level; failures are always logged regardless.
-For session management, logs scope creation details and service state checks.
+For session management, logs scope creation details and marker checks.

 EXAMPLES